Barytelphusa cunicularis: Pollution and diseases

 Barytelphusa cunicularis from a clear, clean, stream in Kaas plateau, Maharashtra.

 In individuals from Nool and Harli river from Kolhapur district in Maharashtra, it was found that alteration occurs in microstructure of hepatopancreas with specific pathological changes, causing cellular arrangement to be disturbed due to contaminated water.

-In another instance in Godavari river, with contaminated water, it was found that the crabs had levels of arsenic and chromium in some tissues which were higher than the recommended maximum allowable standards in food.
+In another instance in Godavari River, with contaminated water, it was found that the crabs had levels of arsenic and chromium in some tissues which were higher than the recommended maximum allowable standards in food.
 This suggested that the Godavari river system was contaminated with heavy metals and hence the consumption of the crab from the river could pose health hazards to humans.

 The crab also suffers from depletion in protein content in all tissues after exposure to cypermethrin and fenvalerate, which are two synthetic pyrethroid pesticides, commonly used in agriculture fields.

 When exposed to lethal concentrations of mercuric chloride, the crabs exhibit histological changes in the gills due to the accumulation of mercuric chloride within the organism body at lethal levels which lead to histological lesion in the body of the crabs.
 Vacuolization of gill stem, fusion and ruptured gill lamella, destructed and congestion of haemocytes, thin connective fluid bands were ruptured.
-The mortality rate of crabs when exposed to heavy metal pesticides like copper sulphate and mercuric chloride was recorded to be at 24, 48, 72 and 96 hours.
-Mercuric chloride was found to be more toxic than copper sulphate.
+The mortality rate of crabs when exposed to heavy metal pesticides like copper sulfate and mercuric chloride was recorded to be at 24, 48, 72 and 96 hours.
+Mercuric chloride was found to be more toxic than copper sulfate.

 Shell disease from individuals belonging to Wayanad, were found to have shell diseases.
 Infested crabs were observed to have prominent yellow colored circular lesions on the ventral carapace and limbs.
 The presence of isolates belonging to nine bacterial genera, Aeromonas, Alcaligenes, Bacillus, Chromobacterium, Enterobacter, Escherichia, Klebsiella, Micrococcus and Pseudomonas.
 Pseudomonas sp. and E. coli were found in the infested limb.
 Klebsiella and Pseudomonas were identified from carapace of normal crabs.
 Species level identification of the lesion causing pathogens remains to be determined.